vcnzbrgd/Classifier-with-Dimensionality-Reduction/README.md

 # Classifier with Dimensionality Reduction

-This project is a solution for an assessment as Data Scientist.
+This project is a solution for an assessment as Data Scientist for a Fintech active in the investment management sector.
 Here the instructions:

 In this test you are provided with a classification dataset.